-Project Licences are reviewed by The Pirbright Institute’s Animal Welfare & Ethical Review Board (AWERB).
-The Board provides constructive feedback and any recommendations they feel appropriate for the programme of work.
+Project Licences are reviewed by The Pirbright Institute’s Animal Welfare & Ethical Review Body (AWERB).
+The Body provides constructive feedback and any recommendations they feel appropriate for the programme of work.
 These comments and/or recommendations must be addressed to the satisfaction of the AWERB before the Project Licence application or amendment is submitted to the Home Office for approval.

 The process enables the Establishment Holder to meet in full the Standard Conditions for holding the Establishment Licences at both sites and to provide assurance that all aspects of the 3R’s have been fully considered in new applications and throughout the life of projects.

 All research using animals at The Pirbright Institute is considered at the Animal Welfare Ethical Review Body (AWERB).
 The AWERB has a remit to consider and review ethical issues regarding the operation of Animals (Scientific Procedures) Act 1986 (ASPA).

 However before any projects reach consideration by the AWERB, The Pirbright Institute has a prescribed process in place for all Project Licence holders – this is a rigorous process which should culminate in the submission of an application to the AWERB.
 The key steps are as follows:

 - A potential Project Licence holder nomination is considered by the Institute’s Science Committee;

 - With the Science Committee’s approval, nominee will be required to pass accredited Home Office modular training;

 - Nominee attends an AWERB meeting to ensure awareness of the AWERB’s objectives;